How do I sign up to be part of Crazy8s 2018?

 There will be two panels and two rounds of judging to decide who gets to move on in the competition – one for video pitches and one for the in-person pitches.

 The video pitches will be evaluated by a combination of Crazy8s staff, former Crazy8s filmmakers, and other industry professionals.
-Last year’s jury included Bill Hurst formerly of Telefilm Canada, Meghan Elie of Creative BC, Paul Armstrong, Ines Eisses, Jacqueline Nguyen and Caitlin Byrnes, director of Crazy8s 2015 film “One Last Ride”.
+Last year’s jury included Bill Hurst formerly of Telefilm Canada, Meghan Elie of Creative BC, Paul Armstrong, Kristyn Stilling, Stephanie Halber and Joel McCarthy, director of Crazy8s 2016 film “I Love You So Much Its Killing Them”.

 Please note that the jury for the in-person pitches will not have viewed your video pitches before they meet you and hear you pitch.